-‘We need to do something about your books,’ Chris says, hovering in the doorway to the spare room.
+‘We need to do something about your books,’ Chris says, standing in the doorway to the spare room, afraid to step inside.
 ‘You have too many.’

 ‘There’s no such thing as too many books.’